 • Reduction in the operational cost

 • Cashless transactions

-• No need of a separate machine
+• No need for a separate machine

 • Maximum security with reliable application

-• Fraud & Chargeback minimisation
+• Fraud & Chargeback minimization

 • Quick transfer of transaction each time